 For those who eat up anything related to the world of celebrity and veganism, this week has been a veritable buffet.

 Now comes word that Ellen DeGeneres and wife actress Portia de Rossi are investing in a new vegan restaurant in Los Angeles.
-Like a phoenix rising from the ashes, Pretenders singer Chrissie Hynde (whose own vegan establishment sadly shut down earlier this month
+Like a phoenix rising from the ashes, Pretenders singer Chrissie Hynde (whose own vegan establishment sadly shut down earlier this month) is also involved, as well as deep-pocketed film producer Steve Bing.

 In other words, this is going to be a seriously luxurious and upscale gourmet vegan establishment.